Fantastic Beasts: The Secrets of Dumbledore: Marketing

 The film marketing campaign began in September 2021, the same day the title was announced as Fantastic Beasts: The Secrets of Dumbledore.
 On 10 December 2021, a sizzle reel promo was released by Warner Bros.
 Pictures to celebrate the Wizarding World's twentieth anniversary, showing clips from previous films and events of the franchise and ending with a quick teaser for the film, while also announcing that a full trailer would be released the following Monday.
 The film's official trailer was officially released on 13 December 2021, with a teaser poster being released the following week.
 On 22 February 2022, 18 posters featuring characters from the film were released online.
 A second trailer was announced to be released on Thursday, 24 February 2022 by actor Jude Law through the film's social media, but was later delayed.
 The trailer was eventually released on 28 February, along with the official poster for the film.
 The official hardcover screenplay was scheduled to be released on 19 July 2022, three months after the film's theatrical release.

 Warner Bros spent over $21 million in television advertisement and promotion merchandise, with the film generating over 958 million impressions on airing channels NBC, ABC, TBS, CBS, and SyFy during the March Madness, Winter Olympics, NBA games and other sports and events.
 The film was one of the many merchandise that includes Warner Bros.
 Consumer Products's limited edition art prints from MinaLina calling Harry Potter: The Exhibition, Insight Editions' Fantastic Beasts: Secrets of Dumbledore: Movie Magic, Wizarding World's Niffler Figure with 1 card, Hot Topic's casual clothes and t-shirts, LeSportsac's bag and accessories, Build-A-Bear Workshop's character plushy that includes Niffler, Bowtruckle and more, and Funko Pop's action figure out of characters based on the film.
-Warner's international YouTube channels are getting 125.1 million views from Indonesia, Brazil, Ireland, UK, Spain and more countries, and was one of the strong viral reposting rates with 18:1.
+Warner's international YouTube channels received 125.1 million views from Indonesia, Brazil, Ireland, UK, Spain and more countries for the film's promotional material, and was one of the strong viral reposting rates with 18:1.